Cael Sanderson

 Cael Norman Sanderson (/ˈkeɪl/ KAYL; born June 20, 1979) is an American former folkstyle and freestyle wrestler who is the current head coach of Penn State's wrestling team.
-As a wrestler, he won an Olympic gold medal and was undefeated in four years of college wrestling at Iowa State (159–0), becoming a four-time NCAA Division I champion.
+As a wrestler, he won an Olympic gold medal and was undefeated in four years of collegiate wrestling at Iowa State (159–0), becoming a four-time NCAA Division I champion.

 Sanderson is the only wrestler in NCAA Division I history to go undefeated in official matches with more than 100 wins.
 Sports Illustrated named his college career as the second most impressive college sports feat of all-time, behind the setting of four world records by Jesse Owens in a single hour at the 1935 Big Ten track and field conference championship meet.

 Early life

-Sanderson was born in Salt Lake City, Utah, to Steve and Debbie Sanderson, Cael attended Wasatch High School in Heber City, Utah, where he was coached by his father, a former wrestler at Brigham Young University.
+Sanderson was born in Salt Lake City, Utah, to Steve and Debbie Sanderson.
+He attended Wasatch High School in Heber City, Utah, where he was coached by his father, a former wrestler at Brigham Young University.
 As a high school wrestler, Sanderson was a four-time Utah state champion and compiled a record of 127–3.

 Wrestling career

 College

 After graduating from high school, Sanderson followed his brothers, Cody and Cole, to Iowa State.
 After redshirting the 1997-98 college wrestling season, Sanderson won all 39 of his matches to win his first NCAA and Big 12 Conference titles at 184 pounds.
 He was also the first freshman in NCAA history to be named the Outstanding Wrestler at nationals.
 His next three seasons were virtually identical, compiling 40 wins and no losses in each and finishing with the only perfect record in NCAA Division I history at 159-0.
 By winning all of his matches, he became only the second wrestler in history to that point to win four NCAA Division I titles.
 He was also named the Outstanding Wrestler in all NCAA tournaments he competed in.
-He did lose 1 match in his career while redshirting and wrestling unattached at the UNI open to Paul Glynn of Iowa.
+He did lose 1 match in his career while redshirting and wrestling unattached at the UNI open to Paul Jenn of Iowa.
 As he was redshirting and wrestling unattached, it did not count against his overall record of 159-0.

 Sanderson was a three-time Dan Hodge Trophy winner (collegiate wrestling's equivalent to the Heisman Trophy), being the first to win the award multiple times and the only person to win it three times.
 For his performance as a senior in 2002, he received the Wade Schalles Award for best collegiate pinner.
 He holds the longest win-streak across all NCAA divisions.
 This makes him the most accomplished collegiate wrestler ever.

 In 2017, Sanderson was inducted into the Iowa State Hall of Fame.